Aaki0007/cloud-Ai/README.md

 **Current Process:**
 1. Telegram user sends a message to the bot
 2. Lambda function polls for updates via `getUpdates`
-3. Message is processed (command or chat)
+3. Message is processed (command, chat, or file upload)
-4. Session data is stored in **DynamoDB**
+4. Active session data is stored in **DynamoDB**
+5. Archived sessions are stored in **S3**
-5. Response is sent back to Telegram
+6. Response is sent back to Telegram

 - - -
 ## Current Features